 Wallets have similar issues.
 For example, TREZOR Wallet has said that its BTC owners will get their BTG, but won’t be able to transfer them until BTG replay protection.

 No one can say for sure.
 There are some factors to consider though.

 Each fork is intended to improve Bitcoin by overcoming certain shortfalls.

-It’s previously forked into Bitcoin Cash (BCH) designed to improve transaction speeds, and the Segwit2x fork (at block 494,784, projected for 16 November 2017) is intended to do the same.
+Its previous for into Bitcoin Cash (BCH) was designed to improve transaction speeds, and the Segwit2x fork (at block 494,784, projected for 16 November 2017) is intended to do the same.